sieunhantanbao/sd2411_azure_infrastructure/README.md

 ### Install ArgoCD Image Updater
 - Navigate to `cd tools/argocd-image-updater` and run this command: `kubectl apply -f 0-install-argocd-image-updater.yaml`
 - Create docker registry secret `azure-container-secret` in `agrocd` namespace.
 This is to allow the Argo CD Image Updater to pull the docker images from the ACR.
 Please refer here to create a new Service Principal for the ACR: [Pull images from an Azure container registry to a Kubernetes cluster using a pull secret](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-auth-kubernetes).
-This will allow the helm to pull the images from the ACR:
+This will allow the ArgoCD Image Updater to fetch/list the images tag/version from the ACR:
     `kubectl  create  secret  docker-registry  azure-container-secret
     		--namespace  agrocd
 			--docker-server=<container registry name>.azurecr.io